May Prompt: Dear Me

 All entries must communicate one or more of the following content themes.
 The entry form will ask you to provide a short paragraph about your submission and how it meets the submission criteria and incorporates one or more of the content themes.

-Step Two: Pick a Content Category (Hope, Justice, or Monthly Prompt)
+Step Two: Pick a Content Category (Hope or Justice)

 Right now we are living through history, which can bring on a lot of feelings.
-How are you feeling right now about the Coronavirus pandemic, protests, racial injustice, or about the upcoming election, and anything and everything else going on in the world and in your life?
+How are you feeling right now about the Coronavirus pandemic, protests, racial injustice, upcoming elections, and anything and everything else going on in the world and in your life?

 This is your chance to communicate about what you are feeling, how you are dealing with those feelings, and how others can do the same.
 Your content can be inspired by any of the message ideas listed in the HOPE or JUSTICE bullets below.